-RE SS:
+NAME OF FIRM:

+ADDRESS:

-Years in Business in Present Form:
+1. Years in Business in Present Form:

-) .
-Firms History and Resource Capability to Perform Required Services:
+2. Firms History and Resource Capability to Perform Required Services:

-8. Titles, names, and addresses of all officers.
+3. Titles, names, and addresses of all officers.

-l·.
-List up to five (5) projects which demonstrate skills to be used on HOME pro
+4. List up to five (5) projects which demonstrate skills to be used on HOME projects.

-1.

-4.

 - 5. If you were awarded the administration on this type of projects, what would your fee for grant writing/grant administration services be (fees can be expressed in percentages, but all agreements will be lump sum amounts)? - 6.
-Describe the organizational capacity to complete all necessary grant administration activities, including experience of all employees who will be or may be assigned to this project. - 7.
+Describe the organizational capacity to complete all necessary grant administration activities, including the experience of all employees who will be or may be assigned to this project. - 7.
 List references with contact information.

-8. Are you a Section 3 Business Concern?
-Yes \\\\\ No \\\\\
+- 6. - 8.
+Are you a Section 3 Business Concern?
+Yes No